soberyoda/Solution_AM/README.md

 </details><br/>

 ###  Several initial assumptions
 The program checks if the Statement field contains Resource - even in the case of multiple Statement fields.
 If it does not contain it (assuming that the Resource field is required in this case), the program returns false.
-I assume that if the Resource field contains an array ["*"], it cannot have any other elements.
+I assume that if the Resource field contains an array ["*"], it cannot have any other elements (The array may have other elements, but it will still return false.).
 ### Go to:
 <ul>
 <li><a href="https://github.com/soberyoda/AWSIAM_Internship_2024?tab=readme-ov-file#project-description">Project Description</a></li>